-The first iteration of Global Capstone will take place in spring 2022 – this program will be led by Professor David Audretsch and the client will be Democrats Abroad Germany.
+This program will be led by Professor David Audretsch and the client will be Democrats Abroad Germany.
 O’Neill students will work with graduate students from partner institution, University of Augsburg in Germany, to complete the capstone project for the client.
-Partner and client work will take place on Zoom until spring break 2022, when the travel portion of the course begins.
+Partner and client work will take place on Zoom until spring break 2023, when the optional travel portion of the course begins.

 Global Capstone 2024: Germany